uneedgames/pixi.js/CHAD_NOTES.md

 - All events changed to signals

 # Definition of Terms

+Pixi uses a hybrid ECS/ECM pattern using prototypal inheritance as the mechanism for composition.

 To explain the patterns used in Pixi I need to define a few terms first.
 Many of these terms may seem familiar to you, but read carefully because they may be different than you expect.